InHealth Group: Scanning

 It provides a fully managed MRI service for patients at Kingston Hospital with a 15-year contract worth £35 million.

 It runs a scanning service for the British Boxing Board of Control.

 In March 2019 it won a contract for PET-CT scanning in Oxford in a tendering exercise conducted by NHS England.
 The service was previously provided by Churchill Hospital.
 Governors of Oxford University Hospitals NHS Foundation Trust, local clinicians and campaigners complained that this was inappropriate privatisation, that the company did not have specialist radiographers, and that cancer services at the hospital would be disrupted.
 The Trust will have to surrender the leases on its two scanners, which will be relocated.
 Patients may need to be taken to the new locations by ambulance.

-It invested £7 million in Healios, an online therapy platform for children and young people with mental health and neurodiverse conditions in 2021.
+It invested £7 million in Healios, an online therapy platform for children and young people with mental health conditions in 2021.